newsnowlabs/runcvm/README.md

 DKVM will check for existence of /volume/disk1, and if it doesn't find it will create a 5G disk with an ext4 filesystem.
 It will add the disk to `/etc/fstab`.

-### Running overlayfs in the VM without a volume mount - NOT RECOMMENDED
+For full documentation of `DKVM_DISKS`, see above.

+#### No mountpoint at /var/lib/docker (NOT RECOMMENDED)

+Without a volume or disk mounted at `/var/lib/docker`, Docker will attempt to run overlayfs2 in the VM _backed the overlayfs2 filesystem in the container_.
+This is not normally supported, for security and performance reasons, and `dockerd` will normally complain and exit.

-`virtiofsd` must be launched with `-o modcaps=+sys_admin` to allow the VM to mount an overlayfs2 filesystem that is backed by the underlying overlayfs2 filesystem.
-Doing this is _not recommended_, but can be enabled by launching with this option, which also adds `CAP_SYS_ADMIN` capabilities to the container:
+Doing this is _not recommended_, but support for this can be enabled (at the cost of security) by launching with `--env=DKVM_SYS_ADMIN=1`.

-- `--env=DKVM_SYS_ADMIN=1`
+> N.B.
+This option adds `CAP_SYS_ADMIN` capabilities to the container and then launches `virtiofsd` with `-o modcaps=+sys_admin`.

 ## Upgrading